DamoM73/python-oop-with-deepest-dungeon/stage_4.md

 | Nigel | fight | - | | |
 | Nigel | hug | - | | |

-Did you manage to hug Nigel after fighting him?
-No. That's because we returned a successful fight, which meant that Nigel was deleted from the room.
-We need to fix that.
+Were you able to hug Nigel after fighting him?
+Probably not.
+That’s because the game treated the fight as a win, so it deleted Nigel from the room.
+We need to fix that so friends don’t disappear when you “fight” them.

-We need to fix it.
 In **main.py** adjust the highlighted code below.

 ```{code-block} python
 :linenos: